mcclane/distributed-docking/README.md

     - --mca plm_rsh_no_tree_spawn 1
 ```

 `local_workspace:` Directory used by each worker process to store data related to the run.
 Can be a local or shared directory.
+A local drive is usually faster than an NFS.

 `hosts:` A list of hosts to run workers on.
 Each entry in the list has a hostname and number of slots.
 The number of slots corresponds to the number of processes that will be launched on the machine.
 The first node listed will always be made the master node.
 This is important if you want to be able to resume runs if they are stopped for some reason.
 For example:
 ```